Applied tools

 What still belongs on MandalaStacks

-The bridge remains credible only if it stops before product behavior begins.
+The public boundary stays credible only if it stops before product behavior begins.

 - repeatable guided runs across multiple answers or questions